Spanish and Hispanic Studies (Bachelor of Arts)

 The Spanish and Hispanic studies minor allows you to develop the linguistic and cultural proficiency necessary to work professionally in the United States and in all Spanish-speaking countries.

-Employees who can communicate fluently in Spanish and understand the culture add great value to their organizations and are in high demand.
-In 2012, the median pay for interpreters and translators working in schools, hospitals, courtrooms and conference centers averaged $45,430 a year, according to the U.S. Bureau of Labor Statistics, and the field is projected to grow 46% by 2022, faster than the national average for all occupations.
+Employees who are fluent in Spanish and understand the culture are in high demand.
+Opportunities for interpreters and translators working in schools, hospitals, courtrooms and conference centers are projected to grow substantially in the next several years.

 - Business and financial institutions